syncfusion-content/asp.net-core-docs/aspnet-core/installation-and-deployment/Install-using-the-Web-Installer.md

 ---

-# Installation using Online Installer
+# Installation using Web Installer

 The following procedure illustrates how to install Essential Studio Platform Online Installer setup.